-No person is authorised to give any information or make any representation in connection with the Entitlement Offer.
+No person is authorised to give any information or make any representation in connection with the Entitlement Offer which is not contained in this Presentation.
+Any information or representation not contained in this Presentation may not be relied on as having been authorised by ANZ in connection with the Entitlement Offer.
 The underwriters and their respective Extended Parties take no responsibility for any information in this Presentation or any action taken by you on the basis of such information.
 To the maximum extent permitted by law, ANZ, the underwriters and their respective Extended Parties exclude and disclaim all liability (including without limitation liability for negligence) for any expenses, losses, damages or costs incurred by you as a result of your participation in or failure to participate in the Entitlement Offer or the information in this Presentation being inaccurate or incomplete in any way for any reason.
 The underwriters and their respective Extended Parties take no responsibility for the Entitlement Offer and make no recommendation as to whether you or your related parties should participate in the Entitlement Offer nor do they make any representations or warranties to you concerning this Entitlement Offer or any such information, and you represent, warrant and agree that you have not relied on any statements made by the underwriters or any of their Extended Parties in relation to the New Shares or the Entitlement Offer generally and you further expressly disclaim that you are in a fiduciary relationship with any of them.